GoogleChromeLabs/svgomg-twa/README.md

 For convenience, a shell script that creates this file is available in this repository.
 Run it by executing `./enable-debug.sh https://svgomg.firebaseapp.com`.

-To debug a different PWA, executing the script with a different host:
+To debug a different PWA, execute the script with a different host:
 `./enable-debug.sh https://example.com`

 ## License